lockss/lockss-rtd-manual/docs/installing/running.rst

          [ERROR] apparmor enabled but apparmor_parser missing; see manual

       and :program:`install-lockss` will fail.
-See :ref:`installing-apparmor_parser` for troubleshooting, then go back to :ref:`Invoking the LOCKSS Installer` (:numref:`Invoking the LOCKSS Installer`) to try again.
+See :ref:`installing-apparmor_parser` for troubleshooting, then try again.

       If you have reason to believe that this check fails even though the corresponding error condition does not apply, you can re-run :program:`install-lockss` with the ``--skip-check-apparmor-parser`` option to skip it.